What is a Parking Enforcement Worker?

-Position Description Patrol assigned area, such as public parking lot or city streets to issue tickets to overtime parking violators and illegally parked vehicles.
+Parking Enforcement Worker Definition Patrol assigned area, such as public parking lot or city streets to issue tickets to overtime parking violators and illegally parked vehicles.

 - Investigate and answer complaints regarding contested parking citations, determining their validity and routing them appropriately.

-Things a Parking Enforcement Worker Should Know How to Do
+What a Parking Enforcement Worker Should Know

 These are the skills Parking Enforcement Workers say are the most useful in their careers: